-CHAPTER 2 Using SQL in Applications
+Using SQL in Applications

-About this chapter Many aspects of database application development depend on your application development tool, database interface, and programming language, but there are some common problems and principles that affect multiple aspects of database application development.
+About this chapter lepend on your d programming principles that affect it.

 This chapter describes some principles and techniques common to most or all interfaces and provides pointers for more information.
 It does not provide a detailed guide for programming using any one interface.

-Contents Торіс Page
+Contents Торіс: page

-Executing SQL statements in applications 10
+Executing SQL statements in applications 12

-Preparing statements 12
+Preparing statements 14

-Introduction to cursors 15
+Introduction to cursors 17

-Working with cursors 19
+Working with cursors 21

-Choosing cursor types 24
+Choosing cursor types 26

-Adaptive Server Anywhere cursors 28
+Adaptive Server Anywhere cursors 30

-Describing result sets 42
+Describing result sets 45

-Controlling transactions in applications 44
+Controlling transactions in applications 47